coderefinery/reproducible-research/_episodes/02-organizing-projects.md

   - Solutions: put it in a standard repository, or at least a description of the data.
 - **A**ccessible
-  - Once someone can know data exists, can they get it?
+  - Once someone knows that the data exists, can they get it?
   - Usually solved by being in a repository, but for non-open data, may require more procedures.
 - **I**nteroperable
   - Is your data in a format that can be used by others, like csv instead of PDF?
-  - Or better than csv: Example: [5-star open data](https://5stardata.info/en/)
+  - Or better than csv.
+Example: [5-star open data](https://5stardata.info/en/)
 - **R**eusable
   - Is there a license allowing others to re-use?

 Even though this is usually referred to as "open data", it means considering and making good decisions, even if non-open.
+> FAIR principles are usually discussed in the context of data,
+> but they apply also for research software.

-### Exercise: Discuss Open Science
+> ## Exercise: Discuss Open Science
-- Do you share any other research outputs besides published articles and possibly source code?
+> - Do you share any other research outputs besides published articles and possibly source code?
-- Discuss pros and cons of sharing research data.
+> - Discuss pros and cons of sharing research data.
+{: .task}

 ### Services for sharing and collaborating on research data